 Node.js is an extremely vast, server-side open-source JavaScript environment that runs on Chrome’s V8 JS engine.
 This enormousness of Node.js has resulted in a huge and active community of users, flooding contributions every second.

-In this tutorial, I am going to walk you through various ways of updating Node.js on MacOS, Windows and Linux.
+In this tutorial, we will walk you through various ways of updating Node.js on MacOS, Windows and Linux.

 Before we begin, let’s start by checking our version of Node.js, like this: